 PET and PET- CT is a branch of nuclear medicine.
 PET scans create an image of your body's metabolic activity, using a small amount of injected radioactive material.
 PET - CT combine the information from a PET scan with the anatomical information from a CT scan.
 When the CT is superimposed over a PET scan, doctors can pinpoint areas of concern.

-Routine X-ray, or diagnostic Radiology, uses external radiation to produce images of your tissue, bones, internal organs and vessels.
+Routine X-rays use external radiation to produce images of your tissue, bones, internal organs and vessels.

 Fluoroscopy is like an X-ray in real time.
 A continuous X-ray beam is passed through your body and the image is transmitted to a video screen so your doctor can closely examine a specific body part and its movement.
 Fluoroscopy is often used during procedures.

 A voiding cystourethrogram (VCUG) is a test that uses X-rays to take pictures of the urinary system.
 It shows how well the bladder and its connecting tubes (the urethra and the ureters) are working.

 Before the test, discuss with your doctor any previous difficult catheterizations or VCUGs.
 Before coming to the hospital, explain to your child what will happen in words they can understand.
 For younger children, it is best to explain right before the test.
 Sometimes, it is difficult to know how to explain this test to children.
 If you would like help, please call a child life specialist at 417-730-7133.